nicolas314/tz/README.md

 in which time zone the place is located, and if daylight saving time is observed at the moment of the requested time stamp.

+This is a single function in Go (golang).
+Copy/paste as needed.
+To test it out, run:

+    go run tz.go

+Enjoy!

 MIT License (c) nicolas314